 4. Faster shipping and processing

-A distributed fulfillment provider uses a propriety warehouse management software (WMS) across its fulfillment network and same-day fulfillment for orders imported by noon local time, you can have orders processed quickly and automatically from the fulfillment center closest to the end customer.
-As soon as a customer places an order on your online store, the fulfillment platform processes it and you can stay up-to-date as it gets picked, packed, and shipped.
+A distributed fulfilment provider uses a propriety warehouse management software (WMS) across its fulfilment network and same-day fulfilment for orders imported by noon local time, you can have orders processed quickly and automatically from the fulfilment centre closest to the end customer.
+As soon as a customer places an order on your online store, the fulfilment platform processes it and you can stay up-to-date as it gets picked, packed, and shipped.

 With ShipBob, you get more than just shipping

-ShipBob is a best-in-class logistics and fulfillment solution that offers more than storage, picking and packing, and shipping.
-Here is how ShipBob can help you streamline your fulfillment strategy.
+ShipBob is a best-in-class logistics and fulfilment solution that offers more than storage, picking and packing, and shipping.
+Here is how ShipBob can help you streamline your fulfilment strategy.

 Inventory management software

 Once your store is connected to ShipBob’s dashboard, you get access to a built-in inventory management software at your disposal.
 View inventory levels in real-time, set reorder points, keep a safety stock, and distribute your inventory strategically so you always have product in the right place at the right time.

 Storing your inventory closer to your customers allows you to offer faster shipping options at a lower cost, such 2-day shipping via ground.
 Whether your customers are in the South, the Midwest, the East Coast, or the West Coast, ShipBob has the fulfilment centres to broaden your reach and help you ship more speedily than ever.

 Fulfilment partner networks